liulaboratory-experiments/mind-body-action-causation/README.md

-# README
+# Adults hold a causal explanatory framework that connects understanding other people’s minds, actions and bodies

 This repository contains data and scripts for the project "Adults hold a causal explanatory framework that connects understanding other people’s minds, actions and bodies" by Joseph Outa and Shari Liu.
+If you have any questions about this repository, please contact the first author Joseph Outa at jouta1 \[at] jhu \[dot] edu.

 This is the repository structure and breakdown: